 ECOLOG-L is the listserv operated by the Ecological Society of America.
 If you sign up you can send and receive e-mails from all those who subscribe to the list.
 Of special interest to students are the many announcements of summer internships and graduate school opportunities that faculty sends from around the world who are looking for students interested in studying ecology.
 This is a "must" listserv to join if you want to do a summer research project or go to graduate school in ecology!

 Beta Beta Beta (more familiarly known as "Tri-Beta") is a national honors society for majors in the biological sciences.
 Any student who has completed three biology courses with a B or better in each and has an overall biology GPA of 3.0 or higher is eligible for full membership.
-The Rho Eta Chapter at Moravian College actively promotes undergraduate research and organizes various events for the student body.
+The Rho Eta Chapter at Moravian University actively promotes undergraduate research and organizes various events for the student body.
 Information on these events will be available at biweekly meetings.